surniaulula/wpsso/readme.txt

 = 8.23.0 =

-(2021/02/25) Added new business page URL and custom contacts options.
+(2021/02/25) Added new business page URL and custom contact options.
+Updated the banners and icons of the WPSSO Core plugin and all its add-ons.

 = 8.22.0 =